 In response to new challenges being faced by teens and their parents, Bacon Street Youth and Family Services is offering free weekly online support groups.
-The parents and family group will meet Mondays beginning September 14 from 6:30-7:30 p.m.
-The teen group will start on September 15 and will meet every Tuesday from 6:30-7:30 p.m.
+The parents and family group will meet Mondays from 6:30-7:30 p.m.
+The teen group will meet every Tuesday from 6:30-7:30 p.m.
 The groups are open to anyone attending middle and high school, or who cares for a middle or high school child, living in James City County, Williamsburg, York County, Poquoson, Newport News, Hampton, Gloucester, and Mathews.
 Parents and teens can drop in for as many sessions as they would like.

 “The world we live in right now is a stressful and chaotic one, especially for teenagers who are still trying to figure themselves out.
 Many are attempting to piece back lives that have been flipped upside down,” said Allison Jarvis, Prevention Director at Bacon Street.
 “Parenting teenagers is hard enough without being in a pandemic, and people could use someone to talk to now more than ever.
 Bacon Street Youth and Family Services is here to help, free of judgment and full of compassion.”